Skip to main content

 Reassemble an already-used dependency

-const $sendMoney = supplier("sendMoney").product({
+const $sendMoney = service("sendMoney").app({

 factory: ({ addWalletEntry }, ctx) => {